Table of Contents

 - 10 Hikkaduwa: Best for beaches in Sri Lanka tour itinerary

-Make a Sri Lanka tour itinerary from northern Sri Lanka to southern Sri Lanka by train, car, taxi and plane, starting from Colombo, then head on to cultural triangle in north-central province of Sri Lanka to witness the ruins of ancient civilization, before darting to south Sri Lanka’s pristine beaches and exploring fascinating wildlife collection …
+Make a Sri Lanka tour itinerary from northern Sri Lanka to southern Sri Lanka by train, car, taxi and plane, starting from Colombo, then head on to cultural triangle in the north-central province of Sri Lanka to witness the ruins of ancient civilization, before darting to south Sri Lanka’s pristine beaches and exploring fascinating wildlife collection …

 Perfect Sri Lanka tour itinerary

 With one of the oldest cultures in the world, mouth-watering seafood specialities, ancient Buddhist temples, amidst evergreen rainforests and beaches of surreal beauty, undoubtedly a Sri Lanka tour itinerary is a feast for the senses.